HuangLab-SYSU/block-emulator/README.md

 # Zhaokang Yin

 Zhaokang will enroll in the School of Software Engineering, Sun Yat-sen University in Fall 2023.
 His research interest mainly focuses on blockchain.
 In October 2022, he joined HuangLab to participate in the development of BlockEmulator.

+# Xiaowen Peng

+Xiaowen is currently a student pursuing his M.Sc. degree at the School of Computer Science and Engineering, Sun Yat-Sen University, China.
+His research interests mainly include blockchain.
+In August 2021, he has participated in the development of BlockEmulator.

+# Yue Lin

+Yue is currently a student pursuing his master's degree at the School of Computer Science and Engineering, at Sun Yat-Sen University.
+His research interests mainly include Blockchain.
+Since being a member of Huanglab in May 2021, he has been involved in two papers published in well-known conference and journal.
+He is an early developer of the BlockEmulator.

+# Miaoyong Xu

+Miaoyong is currently a student pursuing his master's degree at the School of Computer Science and Engineering, Sun Yat-sen University.
+His research interests mainly include blockchain. he joined HuangLab in October 2021, and participated in the development of BlockEmulator.

 # Junhao Wu